Hey, I’m Claudia! I was elected by YOU to represent all students at Imperial and work towards improving our student experience.

 - Next Steps: Review Breakfast

-- Status: Ongoing Work with Greening Imperial on the College sustainability
+- Status: Completed Work with Greening Imperial on the College sustainability

 - I sit on the Greening Imperial Committee (a group of interested College staff members, mainly from the Grantham Institute, who are working with the rest of College to make changes on campus to improve our overall sustainability), as the Union representative.